E-invoicing regulations in Europe & the UK for 2024 & beyond

 E-invoicing in Spain

-Similar to France, Spain will have mandatory e-invoicing for large companies (€8M+ turnover) by March 2024.
-All other companies must comply from March 2025.
+Spain will supposedly have mandatory e-invoicing for large companies (€8M+ turnover) by July 2024.
+All other companies must comply from early 2026.

 The system should also be largely the same as France, with a government portal to submit invoices and certified software providers that can access it on your behalf.